 Once it had completely dried, I started on the wallpaper.
 I stripped back the old wallpaper first and measured out the new wallpaper.
 It can be a bit tricky as you have to make sure the pattern matches up and cut out different sections to fit, but the result is worth it.

-Once I had painted and wallpapered the dresser, I loved how sleek and royal it looked!
-However, the worktop was still a little grubby and the handles and hinges looked lacklustre.
+Once I had painted and wallpapered the Welsh dresser, I loved how sleek and royal it looked!
+However, the worktop was still a little grubby and the handles and hinges looked lackluster.

 I used some old rustoleum paint to freshen up the worktop and gold paint to brighten the handles and hinges.
-It was something I wasn’t considering to do to begin with but I think the gold handles and hinges really give the upcycled dresser a fabulous finishing touch.
+It was something I wasn’t considering doing, to begin with, but I think the gold handles and hinges really give the upcycled dresser a fabulous finishing touch.

-It really doesn’t cost a lot and with a bit of creativity, imagination and a paintbrush, you can pretty much do anything to it!
-What do you think of my new upcycled kitchen dresser?
+It really doesn’t cost a lot and with a bit of creativity, imagination, and a paintbrush, you can pretty much do anything to it!
+What do you think of my new upcycled Welsh dresser?